MlennGarien/800craft/readme.md

 * /Write, a command for writing text in blocks

 * /Cylinder, draws a cylinder, can also be hollow

+* Make a variety of trees using a custom height with /Tree

+* Create a serverwide silence with /Moderate

+* Create fun, random mazes with /RandomMaze

+* Create giant mazes with /MazeCuboid

 * Support for MineManager on 800Craft.net